 We demand that T-Mobile play by the rules.
 T-Mobile's concurrent and yet opposite claims of excellent coverage and horrible coverage cannot both be true.
 We want answers, and we are determined to get them.

 We need you by our side to protect Medina’s parks for good.
-If you want to help Save Medina’s Parks, please take action and donate now.
-Your donation will help fund our litigation expenses, and any extra funds will be used to maintain and preserve Medina’s parks.
 Thank you for doing your part to help Save Medina’s Parks. #ItTakesAVillageToSaveAVillage